Bipolaris cactivora: Disease management

 There are currently no fungicides labeled for use to combat B. cactivora in the United States, though difenoconazole has been shown to be effective against the fungus.
 The recommended cultural practices to combat Bipolaris rot are to limit canopy wetness and to maintain a sanitized field.
 Irrigating in the morning to allow for the plants to dry throughout the day as well as proper spacing of the plants to allow airflow through the canopy will aid in drying and prevention of conditions suitable for the fungus.
-Similarly, field sanitation will interfere with the fungus’ ability to overwinter as conidia in plant debris, limiting exposure to the fungus during the following season.
+Similarly, field sanitation will interfere with the fungus' ability to overwinter as conidia in plant debris, limiting exposure to the fungus during the following season.
 Bacillus subtilis and Bacillus amyloliquefaciens have been shown to be effective biocontrol methods for fungus prevention.

 Importance

 Cacti and plants like pitaya are becoming more popular as ornamental garden plants and produce, especially in places where they can grow naturally such as the southwest and Florida.
 It is also increasingly being grown on a commercial scale for food and medicinal purposes.
-Pitaya, specifically, is being grown in ten different countries and without proper care B. cactivora can cause up to 44% economic loss of pitaya yields.
+Pitaya, specifically, is being grown in ten countries and without proper care B. cactivora can cause up to 44% economic loss of pitaya yields.
 Grafted cacti are also extremely susceptible to B. cactivora, which is a huge problem for countries like South Korea whose exports of grafted cacti represent 70% of the global market.
 Many of the countries that grow pitaya or cacti such as South Korea, Vietnam, and most of south east Asia, are in tropical regions with little wealth and farmers often do not have the resources to combat the disease.